openhab/openhabian/README.md

 ***A home automation enthusiast doesn't have to be a Linux enthusiast!***

-openHABian is here to provide a **self-configuring** Linux system setup to meet the needs of every openHAB user, in two flavours:
+openHABian is here to provide a **self-configuring** Linux system setup to meet the needs of every openHAB user, in two flavors:

 *   A **SD-card image pre-configured with openHAB** for all *Raspberry Pi* models
 *   As a set of scripts that sets up openHAB and tools on any Debian based system